jaspersong/Project_CS-4500/report/doc.md

 The Nack message contains only the header, and does not have a payload to deserialize.

+*NOTE*: This message type is currently not being used because the current eau2 system implementation uses UDP, which does not have a use for an Nack message.

 ###### Put

 This message is sent between nodes in order to update a data chunk in its